garrandall/popular-music-data/tracks/homegrown-honey-darius-rucker.md

 Girl there ain’t nothing hotter

-Ooh, I dig the way that you move
+Oh I dig the way that you move
 You shake it down to your roots
 Did your momma teach you how to do that thing you do Yeah, nothing sweeter than wild